Learnware-LAMDA/Learnware/docs/workflows/client.rst

         output_description=output_description,
     )

-Ensure that the input parameters for the semantic specification fall within the specified ranges provided by ``client.list_semantic_specification_values(key)``:
+Please ensure that the input parameters for the semantic specification fall within the specified ranges provided by ``client.list_semantic_specification_values(key)``:

 * "data_type" must be within the range of ``key=SemanticSpecificationKey.DATA_TYPE``.
 * "task_type" must be within the range of ``key=SemanticSpecificationKey.TASK_TYPE``.